uttamveeturi/bar_chart_race_using-python-and-matplotlib./README.md

 # bar_chart_race_using-python-and-matplotlib.
 To visualize the features of different categories we use bar charts which are a very simple way of presenting the features.
 But when we are having a lot of features in one category only then a bar chart will not help.
 In this case, the Bar Chart Race will come into use.
 In this article, I will take you through creating an animated bar chart race with Python.
 A bar chart race helps in visualizing the change in features over time for each category.
+For the task of creating an animated bar chart race, I will be using the population over the years dataset provided by John Burn-Murdoch who created reproducible notebook using d3.js.
+Matplotlib’s style defaults are designed for many common situations, but are in no way optimal for our aesthetics.
+So, bulk of our code would go into styling (axes, text, colors, ticks etc)